 - Do not use the convection setting of your oven.
 I love convection baking, but not for custards.

 - Just like any other custard, a cheesecake needs to bake in a water bath.
 The water will help the custard bake at an even temperature.
 Baking a custard without a bath can cause curdling and puffing, yuk!

 - Chill completely in the refrigerator before unmolding.

-If you're using a blow torch--place a flat plate or cardboard cake circle over the top of the cake pan.
-Flip the cake over and run a blowtorch over the sides and bottom of the pan until the cake releases.
 I like to add the bananas to the chilled cheesecake just before serving.
 I prefer not to refrigerate the roasted bananas because the texture is not as nice when cold.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.